JoakimKv/arsmagica_seasons/README.md

 On windows 11 (and an ubuntu server):

 - Install nginx and get the certificate for https (for your hostname).
 Use my 'blogs_seasons.conf' (on ubuntu server in '/etc/nginx/sites-available' and in this project in 'nginx' folder).
-This is the final version of this file 'after' the certificate is issued and you need to adapt it to your own server.
+This is the final version of this '.conf' file 'after' the certificate is issued and you need to adapt it to your own server.
 The 'blogs_and_seasons_temp.conf' is the 'blogs_seasons.conf' file before you retrieve your needed certificate and it may need to be adapted to your own server.
 Note that for the Flask and Django project 'blogs_seasons.conf' is the same file that is stored on the ubuntu server.

 - To start the virtual environment: python -m venv venvdjango1